From cocoon forth a butterfly

 Extinguished in its sea.

-We are busy working to bring Emily Dickinson's "The Butterfly's Day" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The Butterfly's Day" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Butterfly's Day" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.